hashmapinc/TempusDevEnvironment/README.md

 ### Configure the environment

 The environment variables are stored in the .env file.
 Change the HOST_IP to the IP address of the docker host (whatever machine is hosting the containers).
-For all the rest of the directories, point them to a location on the machine that exists.
-These locations will persist data even when the docker containers are destroyed (i.e. persistant storage).
+In the .env file, all the _DIR environment variables point to the location which will persist data for various docker containers, even when the docker containers are destroyed (i.e. persistent storage).

+You have to edit all the _DIR environment variables in the .env file to the location that exit on your machines.

 Next you will want to configure the Makefile so that the PROJECT_DIR variable is pointing to the location of the parent POM file in the cloned local thingsboard repository.